18F/federalist-design/research/beta2/beta2_interviewguide.md

 *[5 min]*

-* What is your impression of Federalist?
-* How would you describe it to someone else?
+* How would you describe Federalist to someone else?
 * How would you characterize it's brand / personality?
 * If you had a magic wand, what would Federalist look like and work like for you?